 The internal temperature should reach 190-205ºF.
 Checking quickly with an instant read thermometer will help the bread retain valuable heat while the temp is being read.
 A Thermoworks Thermapen does this efficiently and accurately.

-Do I have to Plump raisins first?
+Do I have to plump raisins first?

 When testing the recipe, I experimented with hydrating, or plumping, the raisins in hot water before adding it to the bread dough.
 Some recipes recommended this step to ensure, soft, plump raisins.